 Public Views vs Published Collections

 Despite the similar terminology, public views aren’t the same as published collections.
-That being said, it is necessary to have at least one public view in any collection you want to publish, as only public views are shown in published collections.
+That being said, having at least one public view in any collection you want to publish is necessary, as only public views are shown in published collections.

 Have you been using public views with your team?
 Let us know all about them!
 We’re excited to see how you’re using public and private views to shape how you share your work.